 Technological advances aside, you could just do a good old-fashioned yard sale if you enjoy the face-to-face barter.
 This way there are no postage costs involved and you won't need to package it up and find a bit of spare time to head down to the post office.
 Oh, and you get a chance to socialize with your neighbors too.

 But, if you do struggle to get rid of stuff on the day, or if you don't think your items are sellable, why not give them away for free.
 You could just leave your wares in your front yard with a little note.
 Just be aware that super courteous passers-by may ring your doorbell to be sure they're not stealing.

 7. Utilizing vertical space is key(opens in new tab)

 With multiple personalities in a single space, things can get busy quickly.
-'If you have neutral walls and neutral bedding, add character to the space by decorating the space with colorful artwork, shower curtains, throw pillows and throw blankets,' says Sun.
+'If you have neutral walls and bedding, add character to the space by decorating the space with colorful wall art, shower curtains, throw pillows and throw blankets,' says Sun.

 9. Go double duty

 'Buy furniture pieces that can serve multiple functions,' suggests Sun.